jimbobbennett/AgroHack/README.md

 ### Software

-You will need to install some software to be able to program the different bits of hardware.
+You will need to install some software to be able to program the Raspberry Pi.

 * [Visual Studio Code](https://code.visualstudio.com/Download/?WT.mc_id=agrohack-github-jabenn)
-* [Arduino IDE](https://www.arduino.cc/en/Main/Software) - **NOTE** On Windows DO NOT install using the Windows store, instead use the *Windows Installer, for Windows XP and up*.
-* You may need to install a USB driver or configure USB support to communicate with the MXChip.

-  * Windows: Download and install USB driver from [STMicro](http://www.st.com/en/development-tools/stsw-link009.html).

-  * macOS: No driver is required for macOS.

-  * Linux: Run the following in terminal and logout and login for the group change to take effect:

-    ```bash
-    # Copy the default rules.
-This grants permission to the group 'plugdev'
-    sudo cp ~/.arduino15/packages/AZ3166/tools/openocd/0.10.0/linux/contrib/60-openocd.rules /etc/udev/rules.d/
-    sudo udevadm control --reload-rules

-    # Add yourself to the group 'plugdev'
-    # Logout and log back in for the group to take effect
-    sudo usermod -a -G plugdev $(whoami)

 ### Azure account